 Distribution is currently participating with other program administrators in a statewide Residential Gas HVAC Program impact evaluation.
 This project kicked off on October 25, 2012.
+A draft report has been created and is currently under review.
 The Company has provided timely responses to a number of data requests received from Opinion Dynamics, the consultant selected to perform the evaluation.
 During 2013, the Company plans to continue to provide program information and data, work with the team of joint utilities to further advance the project, and keep the project moving according to schedule.